![]() |

 Ranger Karen explains the difference between an arch and a natural bridge.
 If she named the little round arch directly above us, I did not hear her.

-Another arch of sorts is close at hand; several of the group humor themselves by worming their way through it.
+Another arch of sorts is close at hand; several of the group humor themselves by worming their way through the opening.

 After retracing our steps into this little canyon, the route becomes somewhat more challenging, with places for climbing and places for squeezing.

 Along the way, we bypass numerous side canyons.
-Some are dead ends, some are not.
+Some are dead ends; others are not.
 A newcomer could become hopelessly confused in this labyrinth.
 In fact, a special permit is required for entering the Fiery Furnace without the company of a ranger.
 Hikers have become lost in here, and it is easy to see why.

 GPS units tend to be all but useless in these deep canyons, and in my opinion it would be foolhardy to attempt a navigation here without at least some prior experience in the area.
 Even if one could avoid losing his way, special features surely would be missed.
 Pay the five dollars, take the tour, and learn something in the process.